 Peace Corps Zambia promotes gender awareness and girls’ education and empowerment.
 You will receive training on gender challenges in your country and you will have the opportunity to implement gender-related activities that are contextually appropriate.
 During your service, you will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
 As part of your work, you will also report on these efforts and their impact.

 COVID-19 Volunteer Activities

-Qualified applicants will have a Bachelor’s degree in any discipline and an expressed interest in working in the health sector.
+Qualified candidates will have a Bachelor's degree in any discipline.

 Please Note: A Bachelor’s degree is required for all candidates for the Zambian work permits.